developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 -----

 ## III.
 Manually Assign License
-This section describes the process for activating a license on a single device.
+This section describes the process for activating a license on a single device running Android.
+To manually activate a license on a device running Windows Moblie/CE, see the [Windows Mobile/CE section](#windowsmobilecedevices).
 To remotely activate multiple licenses for an entire organization, see the [Mass Deployment section](#massdeployment) of this guide.

 #### License Source Types
 * **Cloud-based server** (internet connection required)